qcrisw/tweet-crawler/README.md

 Making use of Docker (and Docker Compose) greatly simplifies the Tweet Crawler setup process and will make it easier for you to run this program on the platform of your choice.

-If you already have up-to-date versions of these programs, feel free to skip straight to the **Install and Run** section.
+If you already have up-to-date versions of these programs, feel free to skip straight to the [Configuration](https://github.com/qcrisw/tweet-crawler/#configuration) section.

 ### Prerequisites